lindbrook/packageRank/README.md

 [‘packageRank’](https://CRAN.R-project.org/package=packageRank) will be
 affected.
-If this happens, you’ll see things like an unexpected zero count(s) for your package(s) (actually, you’ll see a zero download count for both our package and for all of [CRAN](https://cran.r-project.org/)), data from “yesterday”, or a “Log is not (yet) on the server” error message.
+If this happens, you’ll see things like an unexpected zero count(s) for your package(s) (actually, you’ll see a zero download count for both your package and for all of [CRAN](https://cran.r-project.org/)), data from “yesterday”, or a “Log is not (yet) on the server” error message.